ericserka/10carrosdataset/README.md

-Detecção de Veículos - v3 versao_final
+Detecção de Veículos - v6 adição do polo
 ==============================

-This dataset was exported via roboflow.ai on May 23, 2021 at 3:22 AM GMT
+This dataset was exported via roboflow.ai on May 24, 2021 at 12:21 AM GMT

-It includes 1723 images.
+It includes 2300 images.
 Marca-modelo are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image: